 - Applicants must serve, and plan to implement feedback loops with, clients whose voices are least heard.
 For example, these might be families visiting food pantries, youth attending afterschool academic and enrichment programs, residents living in public housing, recent immigrants using legal-aid services, or individuals participating in job-training programs.
 (Please see FAQ documents for more detail on what this does — and doesn’t — mean.)

 ADDITIONAL SELECTION CRITERIA AND EXPECTATIONS

-- Organization demonstrates commitment to design and implementation of high-quality beneficiary feedback loops, defined as:
+- Organization demonstrates commitment to designing and implementing high-quality client feedback loops, defined as:

 – Data are collected regularly (at least 2x/year, ideally more often);